jacksonh1/FragFold-X/README.md

 This is essentially a reimplementation of FragFold, but with a few improvements and rewritten source code.
 The main improvements are:
 - ability to use multiple domains as the "receptor" for fragment binding
 - different ways to generate fragments (e.g. generate a fragment every N residues rather than every single residue, or split a protein into fragments which overlap by N residues)
-- completely refactored codebase with a more modular design
+- completely refactored codebase that you may or may not find easier to use

-The original FragFold pipeline is recreated here, however the main utility of this code over the original is its flexibility.
+The original FragFold pipeline is recreated here.
+The main benefit of this code over the original is flexibility.
 The [a3mcat](https://github.com/jacksonh1/a3mcat) tool allows you to generate custom inputs for alphafold predictions programmatically using python.
 The `fragfold3` module contains wrappers for running colabfold predictions from within python, as well as utilities for scoring predicted peptide-domain structures.
 So you can generate custom inputs for structure prediction, execute those predictions, and analyze the resulting structures all from within python (even in a single script if you want).
 This is useful for large scale protein structure prediction tasks where you want to generate inputs and run predictions in a single pipeline.

 ## upcoming features:
 - [ ] add more scoring functions